 Derivative instruments that qualify for hedge accounting are classified as a hedge of the variability of cash flows to be paid related to a recognized liability or a forecasted transaction.
-Changes in the fair value of a derivative that is highly effective and designated as a cash flow hedge are recognized in accumulated other comprehensive income until expense from the cash flows of the hedged items are recognized.
+Changes in the fair value of a derivative that is highly effective and designated as a cash flow hedge are recognized in accumulated other comprehensive (loss) income in the Consolidated Balance Sheet until expenses from the cash flows of the hedged items are recognized.
 The Company performs an assessment at the inception of the hedge and on a quarterly basis thereafter, to determine whether its derivatives are highly effective in offsetting changes in the value of the hedged items.
-Any change in the fair value resulting from hedge ineffectiveness is immediately recognized as income or expense.
+Any change in the fair value resulting from hedge ineffectiveness is immediately recognized as income or expense in the Consolidated Statements of Income.

 The Company's hedging activities are transacted only with highly rated institutions, which reduces the exposure to credit risk in the event of nonperformance.
+Refer to Note 4 of the Consolidated Financial Statements for additional discussion and analysis.